 - The Automatic Identification Mode must be performed with the motor current set to its appropriate value.
-If the motor current is set to zero, the Step/Fault Led will be on solid red and the Fault Output will be off. - The driver will indicate a fault if Automatic Identification Mode is attempted and only the Interlock wire is attached to the driver's motor connector. - It is not necessary to use the value obtained by the automatic identification function.
+If the motor current is set to zero, the Step/Fault Led will be on solid red and the Fault Output will be off. - Set the gain switches to a value of 31 if the Step/Fault LED blinks more than 31 times. - The driver will indicate a fault if Automatic Identification Mode is attempted and only the Interlock wire is attached to the driver's motor connector. - It is not necessary to use the value obtained by the automatic identification function.
 For smoother operations at higher speeds, a higher value of the Current Loop Gain can be set.
 However, setting a higher than recommended value could result in noisier operations at both low speeds and when the motor is at rest.

-Switches 11 to 14 set the Microstepping Resolution
+Switches 11 to 14, Selecting the Microstepping Resolution